FedorReznik/ui-patterns-lecture/README.md

-# The history of UI architecture design approaches: from code-behind to MVVM.
+# The history of UI architecture design approaches: from Code-behind to MVVM.

 By Fedor Reznik